-A continuing student who wishes to change their academic program or major is required to contact the program-specific graduate office (see www.ulethbridge.ca/graduate-studies).
+A continuing student who wishes to change their academic program or major is required to contact the program-specific graduate office (see www.ulethbridge.ca/graduate-studies) for specific instructions and the required form.
+Some graduate-level programs allow students to transfer from their current academic program to another academic program (see the relevant program section).